pkardas/notes/books/code-complete.md

 > **Good comments don't repeat the code or explain it.
 They clarify its intent.
 Comments should explain, at a higher level of abstraction than the code, what you are trying to do.**

+Kinds of comments:

+- repeat of the code - comment gives no additional information
+- explanation of the code - code is so complicated it needs to be explained, make code better instead of adding comments
+- **summary of the code** - very useful when someone other than the code's original author tries to modify the code
+- **description of the codes' intent** - IBM study says "understanding programmer's intent is the most difficult problem"
+- **information that cannot be expressed by code itself** - for example copyright notice, notes about design, references to requirements

+3 types of acceptable comments were highlighted above.

+Effective commenting shouldn't be time-consuming.
+Guidelines for effective commenting:

+- if commenting style is too fancy it very likely becomes annoying to maintain
+- write pseudocode in comments
+- performance is not a good reason for avoiding commenting (in some languages commenting slows down execution / compilation) - usually solution for this is to pass code through tool striping comments before release

+End-line comments pose several problems and should be avoided - hard to write meaningful comment in one line, not much space on the right side of the screen.

+The code itself is always the first documentation you should check.
+If the code is not good enough, look for comments.

+Comments should avoid abbreviations.
+Comments should justify violations of good programming style.
+Don't comment tricky code, rewrite it.
+If something is tricky for you, for others it might be incomprehensible.

+> Make your code so good that you don't need comments, and then comment it to make it even better.